Samiul-Alam-Shanto/Emergency-Hotline-PH-Assignment-5/readme.md

 5. What is the difference between **preventDefault() and stopPropagation()** methods?
    Answer:
-   preventDefault() is used for resetting the default feature or events of an HTML elements in DOM. stopPropagation() is for preventing the event bubble further up from a specific node .
+   preventDefault() is used for resetting the default feature or events of an HTML element in DOM. stopPropagation() is for preventing the event bubble further up from a specific node .